vitalif/vitastor/docs/config/network.en.md

 the manual of your network vendor for details about setting up the switch for RoCEv2 correctly.
 Usually it means setting up Lossless Ethernet with PFC (Priority Flow Control) and ECN (Explicit Congestion Notification).

+Vitastor supports all adapters, even ones without ODP (On-Demand Paging) support, like Mellanox ConnectX-3 and non-Mellanox cards.
+ODP is only present in Mellanox ConnectX >= 4 adapters and allows to skip memory registration for RDMA and thus, in theory, avoid memory copying.

+Versions up to Vitastor 1.2.0 required ODP, then it was disabled by default, but it was still supported up to 3.0.3.
+Now ODP support is removed because it actually only hurts performance: an example 3-node cluster with 8 NVMe in each node and 2*25 GBit/s ConnectX-6 RDMA network pushed 3950000 read iops without ODP, but only 239000 iops with ODP.

+This happens because Mellanox ODP implementation seems to be based on message retransmissions when the adapter doesn't know about the buffer yet - it likely uses standard "RNR retransmissions" (RNR = receiver not ready) which is generally slow in RDMA/RoCE networks.
+Here's a presentation about it from ISPASS-2021 conference: https://tkygtr6.github.io/pub/ISPASS21_slides.pdf

 ## rdma_port_num